docker-science/cookiecutter-docker-science/{{ cookiecutter.repo_name }}/README.md

 When you logout from shell in Docker container, please run `exit` in the console.

+### Run linter

+When you check the code quality, please run `make lint`

+### Show profile of Docker container

+When you see the status of Docker container, please run `make profile` in host machine.

+### Use Jupyter Notebook

+To launch Jupyter Notebook, please run `make jupyter` in the Docker container.
+After launch the Jupyter Notebook, you can access the Jupyter Notebook service in http://localhost:{{ JUPYTER_HOST_PORT }}.

 ### Development

 We continue the development of this repository.
 When we need to add libraries in Dockerfile or requirements.txt